-Further to those listed, include any additional hazards and control measures considering the local context of the activity.
-Environmental hazards Animal bites/stings - stings, poisoning, infection - Advise students not to handle marine organisms until explicitly instructed by the qualified adult supervisor.
-Avoid contact with marine creatures where: spines may inject poison or break off and cause infection; and/or bites may be poisonous. - Treat all wounds and bites immediately for Infection control.
-If participating outside: - Adhere to established practices regarding the use of insect repellent, outlined in Insect viruses and allergies. - Continually assess threat of dangerous marine organisms appropriate to the location.
-Immediately move the participants to a safe location if dangerous marine organisms are detected or suspected. - Respond appropriately to approaching wildlife.

-Biological material V Wash hands and other contaminated areas of the body with soap and water before leaving the activity site.
+Hazards and Control Measures Further to those listed, include any additional hazards and control measures considering the local context of the activity.
+Environmental hazards Animal bites/stings - stings, poisoning, infection \checkmark Advise students not to handle marine organisms until explicitly instructed by the qualified adult supervisor.
+Avoid contact with marine creatures where: spines may inject poison or break off and cause infection; and/or bites may be poisonous.
+Treat all wounds and bites immediately for Infection control.
+If participating outside: Adhere to established practices regarding the use of insect repellent, outlined in Insect viruses and allergies.
+Continually assess threat of dangerous marine organisms appropriate to the location.
+Immediately move the participants to a safe location if dangerous marine organisms are detected or suspected.
+Respond appropriately to approaching wildlife.
+Biological material \checkmark Wash hands and other contaminated areas of the body with soap and water before leaving the activity site.
 Clean tools and equipment following use to reduce the risk of contamination or accidental exposure.
 Dispose of hazardous biological materials using a double-bagging technique.
 Label and date all specimens and samples for storage.
 Refrigerate as necessary.
 Dispose within appropriate timeframes.

-Environmental conditions - weather, surfaces, surrounds V When participating outside: Ensure access to waterways is available for emergency vehicles.
+Environmental conditions - weather, surfaces, surrounds \checkmark When participating outside: Ensure access to waterways is available for emergency vehicles.
 Follow the school's sun safety strategy.
 Assess weather (Bureau of Meteorology) and environmental conditions prior to participation Follow the Managing excessive heat in schools guidelines when participating in very hot or extreme heat conditions Ensure drink breaks occur regularly.
 Make water available for individual participants between drink breaks.
 Ensure warm clothing is prepared for cold weather conditions.
 Monitor participants for cold related illness (e.g. hypothermia).
 When participating at night: Provide appropriate lighting/illumination.
-Facilities and equipment hazards Faulty or dangerous equipment \checkmark Comply with Recreational fishing rules for all fishing equipment.
-Chash a wing post for all graphs and device the post interest.
+Facilities and equipment hazards Faulty or dangerous equipment Comply with Recreational fishing rules for all fishing equipment.
 Check equipment for damage before and during the activity.
 Comply with control measures provided on the SOP or manufacturer's instructions.
-See the Plant, equipment and materials in curriculum activities template for details of specific risk management practices.
+See the Plant. equipment and materials in curriculum activities template for details of specific risk management practices.
 Check jetties for tripping hazards such as loose boards and protruding nails.
 Consider using flattened barbs on hooks.
 Provide specific safety instruction for fishing activities including: storing fishing equipment safely when traveling to and from the fishing location handling hooks and fishing knives spacing between participants casting safely to consider proximity to others removing hooked fish safely (using different types of hooks and lures).
 Hazardous chemicals Comply with control measures for preparation, use and disposal of chemicals provided on the vendor SDS in the school Chemwatch manifest and/or safety instructions on the product label.
 See the Chemicals in curriculum activities template for details of specific risk management practices for each Chemwatch hazard colour rating.
 All chemicals required for the decontamination processes must be arranged in advance and be readily available.
+Heat sources and radiation - hot plates, fire, steam Only appropriately-qualified adult supervisors may manage radiation sources and equipment (e.g. fires, stovetops).
+Establish and implement an exclusion zone away from radiation.
+Clearly identify hot surfaces and allow to cool before being returned to storage.
+Manage heat sources and/or combustible substances safely.
+This includes, but is not limited to: using only small quantities of combustible substances, keeping combustible or toxic substances away from naked flames.
+Manual handling - lifting equipment \checkmark Use aids for safe handling, lifting and carrying (e.g. guards, safety steps and mobile trolleys), as appropriate.
+Tuesday, January 30, 2024 8:54:28 PM U ser: akerr18